 In this post I present four communication lessons you can learn from “The Donald”.
-Sure he’s not as gifted as his democratic past presidents such as Barack Obama or Bill Clinton when it comes to public speaking, but I do think that he’s got his own unique presentation style.
+Sure he’s not as gifted a speaker as his democratic past presidents such as Barack Obama or Bill Clinton, but I do think that he’s got his own unique presentation style.
 Read some of my thoughts below.

 1) Use Clear Simple Language

 When you don’t understand a section of a book or magazine article, you can read it again and again until the meaning is clear to you.
 When you speak, your listeners don’t have this luxury.
 What you say must be immediately clear to your audience.

 As I learned at Toastmasters, words are powerful.
 They convey your message and influence the audience and its perception of you.
 Word choice and arrangement need just as much attention as speech purpose and content.
 If you want listeners to understand and accept you, be sure to speak the same way they speak, using familiar words and concepts.
 Construct your speech in an oral style, using short words, short sentences and short paragraphs in your speech.

 You’ve got to admire Donald Trump for his use of simple language that anyone can understand.
 What he says is filled with emotion and this resonates with voters.